dparedesh/susy-statistical-interpretation/README.md

         * Forbidden cuts and labels: input parameters of `setForbiddenCutsAndLabels(forbiddenCut,forbiddenLabelX,forbiddenLabelY,labelTex,forbiddenFunction)`.

         * Position of the line and position of the label over this line to be shown: the input parameters of the function `setValLine(valX,valY,useForbiddenRegion)` help to determine these positions.
 Usually, the upper value for the y-range is provided, but this is not always the case.
 You must play with that to draw the line.
 The option `useForbiddedRegion` is a bool parameter that will say to the tool if it must use the  forbidden region to determine those positions.
-The way that it works can be seen in the function`update()` of the class Model.
+The way that it works can be seen in the function 'update ()` of the class Model.

         * Previous limits: input parameters of `setPreviousLimits(tag,legend,hep_data.csv,line,f)`.
 You can add as many previous limits as you want.
 They are saved in an internal dictionary with the key `tag`.
 If this `tag` is called in the script `plotContours.py`, then the previous limit associated with this `tag` will be shown.
 As in any dictionary, different